-- 3.5 BOBCAT is a secure web-based computer system used to manage westbound aircraft operating through Afghanistan airspace from South and Southeast Asia to Europe during the busy nighttime period. - As a result of the lack of Communication Navigation Surveillance (CNS) facilities and military operations aircraft flying through this airspace are subject to restrictive separation requirements.
-In 2006 ICAO, upon request of IATA, formed a task force to implement a solution to the restrictions placed on aircraft flying through Afghanistan airspace.
-AEROTHAI consequently developed a web-based solution which was implemented in July 2007. - 3.7 BOBCAT assigns take-off times (departure slots) and levels for flights crossing the Kabul FIR based on Aircraft Operator requests.
+- 3.5 International collaboration for demand and capacity balancing has been demonstrated by initiatives such as the Bay of Bengal Cooperative Air Traffic Flow Management System (BOBCAT). - 3.6 BOBCAT is a secure web-based computer system used to manage westbound aircraft operating through Afghanistan airspace from South and Southeast Asia to Europe during the busy nighttime period. - 3.7 As a result of the lack of Communication Navigation Surveillance (CNS) facilities and military operations aircraft flying through this airspace are subject to restrictive separation requirements.
+In 2006 ICAO, upon request of IATA, formed a task force to implement a solution to the restrictions placed on aircraft flying through Afghanistan Airspace.
+AEROTHAI consequently developed a web-based solution which was implemented in July 2007. - 3.8 BOBCAT assigns take-off times (departure slots) and levels for flights crossing the Kabul FIR based on Aircraft Operator requests.
 The request period is specified and the slot allocation occurs based on the existing requests.
-Aircraft Operators can request adjustments to the slot allocations based on their operational need and availability. - 3.8 Some of the benefits realized since implementation of BOBCAT are: - Regularity of departures - Orderly Afghanistan entry - Optimal FL achieved (80 90% in Afghanistan) - Reroutes and technical stops eliminated - Reduction of Air Traffic Control Officer and flight crew workloads - Environmental Outcomes (Annual, based on IATA estimates in 2007): - Estimated Airline Cost Savings: US\$86 million

-- Estimated Fuel Savings: 85,000 metric tonnes - Estimated Emissions Savings: 356,000 metric tonnes
+Aircraft Operators can request adjustments to the slot allocated based on their operational need and availability. - 3.9 Some of the benefits realized since implementation of BOBCAT are: - Regularity of departures - Orderly Afghanistan entry - Optimal FL achieved (80 90% in Afghanistan) - Reroutes and technical stops eliminated - Reduction of Air Traffic Control Officer and flight crew workloads - Environmental Outcomes (Annual, based on IATA estimates in 2007): - Estimated Airline Cost Savings: US\$86 million - Estimated Fuel Savings: 85,000 metric tons - Estimated Emissions Savings: 356,000 metric tons